A Little Past Little Rock: Critical reception

 Editors at Billboard gave the song a positive review and wrote, "Womack continues her career ascent with another solid country single.
 The song is laced with fiddle and sensuous lead guitar work.
 Wright's production is textured and keenly complements Womack's lump-in-the-throat vocals.
 The song is well-crafted, and Womack delivers an emotion-laden vocal performance that's sure to win even more friends at country radio.
 Womack sets the standard for country female vocalists in the '90s with this winning little confection."

+Personnel

+Credits adapted from Some Things I Know liner notes.